-The drive to replace the copper network has meant huge investment in a full fibre FTTP rollout from OpenReach and an ever-growing range of independent network providers, who are happily digging up our roads to challenge BT Openreach’s monopoly of connectivity services.
+The drive to replace the copper network has meant huge investment in a full fibre FTTP rollout from OpenReach and an ever-growing range of independent network providers, who are busy digging up our roads to challenge BT Openreach’s monopoly of connectivity services.

-While it may only be 21% now, the network providers have big plans to accelerate with 98% FTTP coverage expected by 2030, so many more areas will soon be being ‘lit up’ at a pretty pacey rate.
+While it may only be 21% now, the network providers have big plans to accelerate, with 98% FTTP coverage expected by 2030, so many more areas will soon be being ‘lit up’ at a pretty pacey rate.
 As capability becomes available, businesses will need to start making the critical decision about when to make the move to full Fibre and how.
-FTTP is installed along side existing copper services so it will be easy to move over, but you do have some considerations to make:
+FTTP is installed alongside existing copper services so it will be easy to move over, but you do have some considerations to make:

 FTTP brings to an end the analogue phone service, which means you’ll no longer be able to plug a traditional phone into your new line and will require an internet or VoIP phone system to allow you to make and receive calls.

 As internet speeds ramp up, you’ll need to invest in suitable robust hardware, such as your router.
 Basic routers will struggle to deliver above 100Mbps throughput, so without an upgrade to manage an increased 1Gbps circuit, you’ll never see the incredible benefit of your shiny new connection.

 While your business may not have coverage just yet, the national Fibre coverage is changing daily as more and more areas are switched on.
 It’s worth keeping a close eye to see when your area will receive FTTP coverage so you can take advantage.